WHERE ARE WE GOING?

 From the Adriatic coast of Polignano to the Castellana Caves

-We cycle between the Basilica of San Nicola and the courtyards, breathing inthe authentic atmosphere of the South and letting ourselves be guided by the glare of the white stone towards the sea.
-We leave the city following a stretch of the Via Francigena, with the Adriatic always by our side.
-The route is flat, ideal for warming up our legs.
-The arrival in Polignano a Mare is exciting: the cliffs overlooking Lama Monachile offer us one of the most iconic views in Puglia.
-It's the moment when you stop, take a deep breath, and understand why you set off.
-We leave the coast to enter the hinterland: here, the effort of the ups and downs is rewarded by the wonderful landscapes with centuries-old olive trees and dry stone walls.
+We cycle between the Basilica of San Nicola and the courtyards, breathing in theauthentic atmosphere of the South and letting ourselves be guided by the glare of the white stone towards the sea.
+We leave the city following a stretch of the Via Francigena, with the Adriatic Sea always nearby.
+The route is flat, ideal for warming up your legs.
+Arrival in Polignano a Mare is exciting: the cliffs overlooking Lama Monachile offer us one of the most iconic views in Puglia.
+It's the moment when you stop, take a deep breath, and understand why you set out on this journey.
+We leave the coast to enter the hinterland: here, the effort of the ups and downs is rewarded by wonderful landscapes with centuries-old olive trees and dry stone walls.
 We visit the spectacular Castellana Caves: an underground journey among stalactites and monumental cavities.
 Overnight stay in the city.

 Third day